Big Dipper (Geauga Lake): Closure

-On September 21, 2007, Cedar Fair announced that the amusement park portion of Geauga Lake would close leaving only the water park, Wildwater Kingdom.
+On September 21, 2007, Cedar Fair announced that the amusement park portion of Geauga Lake would close, leaving only the water park, Wildwater Kingdom, in operation for future years.
 With Big Dipper's future uncertain, preservationists and coaster enthusiasts grew concerned over its fate.
 The coaster first sold at an auction of the park's rides in June 2008, and minor damage to the structure was repaired in late 2008.

 The Big Dipper was put up for auction again in 2010.
 It was listed online at eBay with a starting bid price of $9,500 and a "buy it now" price of $65,000.
 The auction ended without any bids on September 6, 2010.
 Later that month, two enthusiasts teamed up to purchase the ride, but the deal collapsed in January 2011 as a result of various legal issues surrounding the sale.
 They were planning to disassemble and store the coaster in an area close to the park.
 The roller coaster remained closed, and in September 2016, Cedar Fair announced plans to dismantle and scrap the ride.
 Demolition completed on October 17, 2016.